L596241/dat110-project1-rpc-startcode-group12/README.md

 - `MessagingServer.java` implementing the methods for the server-side of the messaging service.
 In the current project, a server is only required to handle a single connection from a client.

-Unit-tests for the messaging layer can be found in the `no.hvl.dat110.messaging.tests` package in the Eclipse testing project.
+Unit-tests for the messaging layer can be found in the `no.hvl.dat110.messaging.tests` package.

 **Optional challenge:** If you have time, you may consider implementing a messaging protocol that supports the exchange of arbitrarily long messages and without the use of padding.